 – 6-8 years old for drums as a rule of thumb.

 Can adults do it too?

-– For sure, there are plenty of adult students who take up the instrument as a hobby and enjoy the time they have to play the music they’re passionate about.
+– For sure, there are plenty of adult students who take drum lessons as a hobby and enjoy the time they have to play the music they’re passionate about.

 Drum Lessons are available at Aureus Academy.
 To sign up for your FREE Drum Trial Lesson at Aureus Academy, please click here.

 Aureus Academy is Singapore’s leading music school, providing a wide range of instruments, including Piano Lessons for young children and adults.

 Sano Shimano is a multi-instrumentalist who specializes in guitar and drums, as well as contemporary music composition and arrangement.
 He received his Bachelor’s Degree in Music from LASALLE College of the Arts ‘and graduated with a First Class Honours.
 He was also awarded the Mendaki Special Achievement Award for Excellence.
 As a music educator, Sano brings a wealth of experience teaching students of all ages and abilities.
 An active musician and performer, he has travelled around the world touring alongside artists such as Gentle Bones, Linying, Sam Rui and Ffion.
 Sano currently serves on the faculty of Aureus Academy as a Drums and Guitar Teacher.